chadevans/GridsterJS/README.md

 Use a standard Mendix Table container for a nice design-time experience, and at run-time, this widget will transform that Mendix Table container into a Gridster-enabled control.
-The widget will also automatically set the relative cell size (data-sizex) of the cell based on the table column sizes.
+The widget will also automatically set the relative cell size (data-sizex) of the cell based on the table column percentages.
+Fixed width is not supported.

 ## Configuration